ku5za/HatCHRy/README.md

 ## Finding path in the graph
 ### Proper algorithm choose
-There are many ways to determine paths in graphs, depending on data about particular edges like weight or distance between vertices or requirements about the found path.
+There are many ways to determine paths in graphs, depending on particular edge data like weight or distance or requirements for the desired path.
 In our case, there is no such data about edges, so I assume we can treat them as equally good.
 Provided outputs show that we are looking for the shortest available path solution.
 For this purpose, we can use a modified version of the breadth-first search(BFS) algorithm with an array of visited vertices' predecessors.
 That will allow us to recreate the desired path.

+## Web API
+### Not supported country code
+There is no information in project requirements on how the system should handle a situation when someone passes the not supported country code.
+In my opinion, it's a good practice to inform our user that something went wrong and I decided to do so by returning a message that the user passed not supported country code.